lunacatalan/ca-thomas-fire/README.md

 # CA Thomas Fire

 ## About
 The Thomas Fire occured in 2017 and burned for over 40 days.
 The fire destroyed over 280,00 acres, destroyed 1,063 structures and resulted in one civilian and one firefighter fatality[^1].
-Understanding the impact on Air Quality is important for public health advisories, and planning when the next fire occurs.
+Understanding the impact on Air Quality is important for public health advisories, and planning public and emergency response when the next fire occurs.

 [^1] [Ventura County Fire Department](https://vcfd.org/news/vcfd-determines-cause-of-the-thomas-fire/#:~:text=The%20Thomas%20Fire%20started%20on,other%2C%20creating%20an%20electrical%20arc.)